-Policy Statement
+Policy Statement 1

-Student Responsibility
+Student Responsibility 5

-Graduate Council
+Graduate Council e

-Academic Calendar
+Academic Calendar 8

-I. General Information 1
+I. General Information 10

 II.
-Expenses and Financial Aid 1
+Expenses and Financial Aid 15

 III.
-Graduate Admissions Requirements 2
+Graduate Admissions Requirements 20

 IV.
-Student Activities and Services 3
+Student Activities and Services 31

-V. College and Programs Student Activities
+V. College and Programs Student Activities 35

-Accounting Applied Technology Biology & Biology Education Clinical Mental Health Counseling Early Childhood Education Educational Leadership, Policy and Law Elementary Education English/Language Arts M.Acc M.S.
+Accounting Applied Technology Biology & Biology Education Clinical Mental Health Counseling Early Childhood Education Educational Leadership, Policy and Law Elementary Education English/Language Arts Forensic Science Health Education History Instructional Leadership Program Library Education Media Mathematics Microbiology Music Occupational Therapy Physical Education Physical Education Physical Therapy Prosthetics and Orthotics Reading Specialist Rehabilitation Counseling Social Studies Special Education M.Acc M.S.
 M.Ed., ALTA, M.S., AA, Ed.S.
 M.S., Ed.S.
 M.Ed., ALTA, AA, Ed.S.
-Ed.D.
+Ed.D., Ph.D.
 M.Ed., ALTA, AA, Ed.S.

-Forensic Science Health Education History Instructional Leadership Program Library Education Media Mathematics Microbiology Music Occupational Therapy Physical Education Physical Therapy Prosthetics and Orthotics Reading Specialist Rehabilitation Counseling School Counseling Social Sciences Special Education Taracher Leader M.S.
-M.Ed., ALTA M.A., M.Ed., ALTA, Ed.S.
-M.Ed.
-Ed.S.
-M.Ed., Cert.
-AA, Ed.S.
+M.Ed., ALTA M.S.
+M.Ed., ALTA M.S.
+M.Ed., ALTA M.S.
+M.Ed., Ed.S.
+M.Ed., Ed.S.
+M.Ed., Ed.S.
+M.Ed., ALTA M.S.
 M.Ed., ALTA, M.S., Ed.S.
 Ph.D.
-M.Ed., ALTA M.S.
-M.Ed., ALTA DPT M.S.
+M.Ed., ALTA MSOT M.Ed., ALTA DPT MSPO M.Ed., AA, Ed.S.
+M.Ed., Ed.S.
 M.Ed., AA, Ed.S.
-M.Ed., AA, Ed.S.
+M.Ed., ALTA DPT MSPO M.Ed., AA, Ed.S.
+M.Ed., ALTA, AA, Ed.S.
+M.Ed., ALTA, AA, Ed.S.
+M.Ed., ALTA, AA, Ed.S.

 Teacher Leader VI.
 Courses of Instruction Ed.S.

-9
+66

+VII Graduate Faculty 103

-GENERAL GRADUATE SCHOOL POLICIES
+GENERAL HAROLD LLOYD MURPHY GRADUATE SCHOOL POLICIES

-Students are admitted to graduate study for the specific purpose stated by the Graduate School at the time they are notified of their acceptance.
+Students are admitted to graduate study for the specific purpose stated by The Harold Lloyd Murphy Graduate School at the time they are notified of their acceptance.
 A student who fulfills that purpose is required to submit an application, a \$25 fee, and be accepted in order to pursue further study.
 For example, a student who has completed a master's degree program must reapply for admission to (1) take additional courses without a degree objective, (2) pursue a second master's degree, or (3) work toward a more advanced degree.

-Admission to the Graduate School is valid for one year.
+Admission to The Murphy Graduate School is valid for one year.
 If a graduate student fails to complete any graduate course, his/her acceptance lapses, thus resulting in the need to reapply.
 Students in this situation also become subject to any new admission or program requirements that may have been adopted since initial application was made.

-Graduate students are governed by catalog provisions in effect at the time of their initial enrollment.
+Graduate students are governed by policies and procedures in effect at the time of their initial enrollment.
 Students who have to withdraw from the University and/or are absent for more than a year will have to reapply for admission.
-Upon readmission, such students become subject to the current regulations of the Graduate School and of the program to which they are admitted.
+Upon readmission, such students become subject to the current regulations of the Murphy Graduate School and of the program to which they are admitted.

-All graduate students are subject to the academic regulations of the Graduate School and the college and/or department in which they are enrolled.
+All graduate students are subject to the academic regulations of The Murphy Graduate School and the college and/or department in which they are enrolled.

-The Graduate School reserves the right to decline admission or to require the withdrawal of a student when such action is deemed to be in the interest of the University.
+The Murphy Graduate School reserves the right to decline admission or to require the withdrawal of a student when such action is deemed to be in the interest of the University.
 Students not in good standing, academically or financially, will not be approved to attend another college or university for transfer credit.

-Admission to the Graduate School does not constitute acceptance as a degree candidate.
-Since degrees are awarded through academic departments and colleges and not through the Graduate School, students must be approved for continued study toward a degree by a department and college.
+Admission to The Murphy Graduate School does not constitute acceptance as a degree candidate.
+Since degrees are awarded through academic departments and colleges and not through The Murphy Graduate School, students must be approved for continued study toward a degree by a department and college.
 (See Admission to Candidacy)